Degrees and Certifications:

 From the Helm

-Ahoy and welcome to 8th Grade Regular English, Honors English, Strategic EL, and EL Support!
-I would like to begin by welcoming aboard students and parents to the 2019-2020 school year.
-I hope you have had a restful and enjoyable summer and are ready to start the new school year; it promises to be a great adventure!
+Ahoy and welcome to 8th Grade Regular English and Honors English!
+I would like to begin by welcoming aboard students and parents to the 2020-2021 school year.
+I hope you have had a restful and enjoyable summer and have managed to stay safe and healthy.
+We are sailing into some uncharted waters and I'm sure that Long Distance Learning will make for some rough seas at first.
+I am here to help and I look forward to this new school year with hope; it promises to be a great adventure!
 I know that together we can accomplish the goals we set, and I feel confident that this year will be a wonderful learning experience for us all!
 As with any voyage, I believe students learn best when well-prepared!

-This year I have created a Help Center to provide assistance to students and/or parents who are struggling or simply looking for information about a particular aspect of my class.
+A few years back, I created a Help Center to provide assistance to students and/or parents who are struggling or simply looking for information about a particular aspect of my class.
 You will find the Help Center on the leftside margin of this page.
 The Help Center holds a number of step by step tutorials to walk students through the following:

 1. Hook, Line, Sinker (the format we use for short response writing).
 In addition to the step by step PowerPoint, I've also included 2 printable handouts that will guide your students through the format we use in 3 easy steps.